MonsterZelek/a/Troubleshooting.md

 If the language doesn't change, it is probably because your browser has the old language file cached and doesn't want to reload it.
 Try deleting your browser cache.
 Or open `192.168.4.1/lang/default.lang` and reload it one or two times.

+## Error writing/saving/reading file
+If you get message like `Error saving file` or something similar over serial, there is probably something wrong with the SPIFFS.
+It happens sometimes that the file system get corrupted for some reason.
+Usually you can fix it by running the command `format` and then restarting the device.
+If the error persists, please be sure that your [upload settings](https://github.com/spacehuhn/esp8266_deauther/wiki/Installation#upload-settings) are correct, especially the [flash size](https://github.com/spacehuhn/esp8266_deauther/wiki/Installation#flash-size).